Salesforce to lay off 8,000 workers in latest tech purge

 Meta Platforms CEO Mark Zuckerberg also acknowledged he misread the revenue gains that the owner of Facebook and Instagram was reaping during the pandemic when he announced in November that his company would by laying off 11,000 employees, or 13% of its workforce.
 E-commerce giant Amazon and a wide range of other companies have also been jettisoning thousands of workers in recent months after expanding too aggressively during the pandemic.

 Like other major tech companies, Salesforce’s recent comedown from the heady days of the pandemic have taken a major toll on its stock.
 Before Wednesday’s announcement, shares had plunged more 50% from their peak close to $310 in November 2021.
-The shares gained nearly 4% Wednesday.
+The shares gained nearly 4% Wednesday to close at $139.59.

 “This is a smart poker move by Benioff to preserve margins in an uncertain backdrop as the company clearly overbuilt out its organization over the past few years along with the rest of the tech sector with a slowdown now on the horizon,” Wedbush analyst Dan Ives wrote.